 If you’re in Cleveland in the fall, boy are you in luck.
-Sure, there’s a ton to do in and around Downtown with no shortage of restaurants, bars (it is football season after all) and events to take in; but you also can experience a little bit of that autumn country life just minutes from the city.
-Take a look at a few of the places you can pick apples, grab a pumpkin or just stare at an endless horizon of fall color in The Land.
+Sure, there’s a ton to do in and around Downtown with no shortage of restaurants, bars (it is football season after all) and events to take in; but you also can experience a little bit of that autumn country life just a short drive from the city.
+Take a look at a few of the places you can pick apples, grab a pumpkin or just stare at an endless horizon of autumn color in The Land.

 Looking for fall festivities that change by the week?
 The Pumpkin Village at Mapleside Farms in Brunswick is calling your name!
 Navigate a themed corn maze or whiz down a 311-foot “super slide” (the longest in America), then pick up some caramel apples, apple pie or fresh doughnuts to savor later.

 Head to Chesterland to pick your own Gala and McIntosh varieties in the orchards, or snag some fresh apple cider and pie at the on-site farm market.
-Through October 31, the Family Fun Fest adds more fall fun with wagon rides, a corn maze, slides and much more.
+Through October 29, the Family Fun Fest offers quintessential fall activities with wagon rides, a corn maze, slides and much more.

 Keep it fresh and local with a visit to Avon’s Pickering Hill Farms—a family-run farm and market that keeps it “a little bit country” amid suburbia.
 Their array of Amish meats, cheeses, jams and butters will have you bypassing your nearest grocery store and stocking your shelves with the real deal.

 Amish Country is the fall attraction in Northeast Ohio.
-Experience the best of the simple life with a tasting at Broad Run Cheese Corner, a shopping spree at the Antique Mall and a leisurely drive through the scenic Millersburg area.
+Experience the best of the simple life with a tasting at Broad Run Cheese Corner, a shopping spree at the Antique Mall and a leisurely drive through the scenic Middlefield or Millersburg areas.
 Did we mention the foliage is beautiful?

-Cleveland is nicknamed “The Forest City” for good reason.
-Providing an up-close view of nature changing before your eyes, the Cleveland Metroparks earn their “Best Park in the Nation” title with 18 picturesque reservations and 100+ hiking trails.
+Cleveland is “The Forest City” after all.
+Providing an up-close view of nature changing before your eyes, the Cleveland Metroparks earned their 2021 “Best Park in the Nation” title with 18 picturesque reservations and 100+ hiking trails.
 And down at Cuyahoga Valley National Park, fall colors frame breathtaking landmarks like Brandywine Falls.

 (Click here for even more gorgeous fall color in CLE.)